Microsoft-tele/MAAIDD/README.md

 # MAAIDD

 ## Introduce
-This project focus on analysing the efficiency on different Multi-agent dynamic system and graph.
+This project focus on analysing the effect on different Multi-agent dynamic system and graph.

 ## Dynamic function